sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ```

 Operator can download default event profile to a remote host.
-This downloaded file can be modified by changing the severity or enable/disable flag of event(s).
+This downloaded file can be modified by changing the severity or enable flag of event(s).
 This modified file can then be uploaded to the device.
 Operator can select any of these custom event profiles to change default properties of events.
 The selected profile is persistent across reboots and will be in effect until operator selects either default or another custom profile.